 We initiated a Phase 1 dose escalation clinical trial for ASLAN004.
 The first subject was enrolled in October 2018 and the last subject was dosed in March 2019.
-The single ascending dose study recruited healthy volunteers and explored the safety, tolerability, pharmacokinetic profile and pharmodynamic profile of ASLAN004 when dosed via both intravenous and subcutaneous routes of administration.
-The study consisted of 10 cohorts with up to six patients per cohort.
+The single ascending dose clinical trial recruited healthy volunteers and explored the safety, tolerability, pharmacokinetic profile and pharmodynamic profile of ASLAN004 when dosed via both intravenous and subcutaneous routes of administration.
+The clinical trial consisted of 10 cohorts with up to six patients per cohort.